7Gozel/Flightgear_data_extraction_and_system_identification/README.md

 This will log flight data to given .csv file, default set to 1000 (1 second) can be lowered for lower dt

 System identification was done using simple least squares, data interpolation was applied to output from Flightgear to enrich the data.

+Lateral example model used in this code is given in Capture.png